 The Welsh National Anthem, "Hen Wlad Fy Nhadau" (Land of my Fathers) is an iconic National Anthem and is generally considered to be amongst the finest anthems of the world.
-The Wales National Anthem's lyrics and melody were composed by Evan and James James.
+The Welsh National Anthem's lyrics and melody were composed by Evan and James James.
 The original manuscript of Hen Wlad fy Nhadau is stored in the National Library of Wales, Aberystwyth.

 James James (also known by the bardic name Iago ap Ieuan) (1832–1902) was a harpist and musician from Hollybush, Blackwood, Wales.
 He composed the tune of the Welsh national anthem, Hen Wlad fy Nhadau.